apache/kylin/website/_docs/tutorial/web.md

 * General Information:

-   When the query execute success, it will present a success indictor and also a cube's name which be hit.
+   When the query execute success, it will present a success indicator and also a cube's name which be hit.
    Also it will present how long this query be executed in backend engine (not cover network traffic from Kylin server to browser).

    ![](/images/tutorial/1.5/Kylin-Web-Tutorial/12 general.png)